If

 multiplied conversions.

-Back then, how many outsiders do you suppose said "the church is
+Back then, how many people do you suppose said "the church is just

-just after money?"
-How could they, when they saw how much the church was caring and
+after money?"
+How could they, when they saw how much the church was giving?

 (Read: Acts 4:32-37)